 Pursuant to Section 13551 (b) of the California Code of Regulations, the City resolution for submittal may specify that a Local Coastal Program Amendment will either require formal local government adoption after the Commission approval, or is an amendment that will take effect automatically upon the Commission's approval pursuant to Public Resources Code Sections 30512, 30513, and 30519.
 The City Council Resolution for this amendment states that the amendment will take effect after Commission certification.
-However, in this case, because this approval is subject to suggested modifications by the Commission, if the Commission approves this Amendment, the City must act to accept the certified suggested modifications within six months from the date of Commission action in order for the Amendment to become effective (Section 13544.5; Section 13537 by reference;).
+However, in this case, because this approval is subject to suggested modifications by the Commission, if the Commission approves this Amendment, the City must act to accept the certified suggested modifications within six months from the date of Commission action in order for the Amendment to become effective (California Code of Regulations Section 13544.5; Section 13537 by reference).
 Pursuant to Section 13544, the Executive Director shall determine whether the City's action is adequate to satisfy all requirements of the Commission's certification order and report on such adequacy to the Commission.
-If the Commission denies the LCP Amendment, as submitted, no further action is required by either the Commission or the City.
+Should the Commission deny the LCP Amendment, as submitted, no further action is required by either the Commission or the City.

 II.
-STAFF RECOMMENDATION, MOTIONS, AND RESOLUTIONS ON THE LAND USE PLAN (LUP)
+STAFF RECOMMENDATION, MOTIONS, AND RESOLUTIONS ON THE LAND USE PLAN

-Following public hearing, staff recommends the Commission adopt the following resolutions and findings.
+Following public hearing, staff recommends the Commission adopt the following resolutions and findings in order to approve the proposed amendment to the Malibu Land Use Plan with suggested modifications.
+To accomplish this action, there is a motion and resolution for denial of the amendment as submitted, and a motion and resolution for approval of the amendment with suggested modifications.
 The appropriate motion to introduce the resolution and a staff recommendation is provided just prior to each resolution.